ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

-When this module renders a `CollectionModel`, it will not

-* map custom properties of the collection model (if it has some because it is subclassed).

 ### PagedModel
-When this module renders a `PagedModel`, it will
+If this module renders a `PagedModel`, it will
 * map the page metadata of the paged model to Siren [properties][Siren Entity Properties].
 * map the value of the content property of the paged model to Siren [entities][Siren Entities] (regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos).
 * map links of the paged model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

+If this module renders a `PagedModel`, it will not
+* map custom properties of the paged model (if it has some because it is subclassed).

+#### Example: Serialize a PagedModel wrapping a pojo and having some links
 _A sample person object_
 ```
 class Person {